1Shibam/Ai_chat_app/README.md

-# yapper_bot
+# AI Chat Bot(yapper_bot)

-A new Flutter project.
+A personal flutter project in which i integrated Goggle Gemini for chat responses

 ## Getting Started